 1. Embrace the beauty of Victorian fireplace ideas

 Tiles are an icon of the Victorian fireplace and there are plenty of traditional fireplace ideas to choose from.
-Whether you opt for ornate tiles to flank either side of a stove or lay them in the hearth to create a pop of color, the tiles will quickly become the star of the show – always looking stunning, regardless of whether the fire is lit or not.
+Whether you opt for ornate fireplace tile ideas to flank either side of a stove or lay them in the hearth to create a pop of color, the tiles will quickly become the star of the show – always looking stunning, regardless of whether the fire is lit or not.

 Of course, if you're looking for traditional fireplace ideas that focus on a tiled design, your first question will be 'What tiles are suitable for a fireplace?'
 There are plenty – from porcelain and ceramic, to glass, marble and natural stones.